camunda/camunda-docs/versioned_docs/version-8.6/components/tasklist/userguide/using-tasklist.md

 :::note
 The diagram indicates the version of the process instance in which the task was initiated.

+This feature is available for diagrams deployed on version 8.6 or higher.
 :::

 #### Resource-based access (RBA)